GUINEA PIG Care – everything you should know

 Breeding

-There are more than enough people deliberately breeding guinea pigs, and for that reason I cannot condone owners wanting to breed from their guinea pigs indiscriminately.
+There are more than enough people deliberately breeding guinea pigs, so I cannot condone owners wanting to breed from their guinea pigs indiscriminately.
 However, I have written some important points on this subject to help those owners who may have taken on an already pregnant female or for people who bought what they were advised were a same-sex pair and found that they were not!

 If females have not given birth by around ten months of age, their pelvic bones may fuse tightly, which would make it impossible for them to give birth, so a female over that age should not be allowed to breed as a precaution.
 The photo below shows how large some sows become just before giving birth, sometimes as wide as long!